aptech/docs/docs/CR-edit.rst

 Remarks
 -------

-The edit command does not follow the src_path to locate files.
+The :func:`edit` command does not follow the `src_path` to locate files.
 You must specify the location in the filename.
 The default location is the current directory.

-To edit the last run file, use F7 or the Action List toolbar.
+To edit the last run file, use ``F7`` or the Action List toolbar.

 Examples